 - Offer an incentive for customers who bring their own reusable cup.

 - Financial incentives are typically 10 or 25 cents in the Portland area.
-This can be a discount, an additional tax for those who use disposable cups, or donation to a charity.
+This can be a discount, an additional tax for those who use disposable cups (also a report from Clear Water Fund and success from Nossa Familia), or donation to a charity.

 - Offer a prize or larger incentive for multiple uses of their reusable cup (punch card for free coffee, or prize giveaways each month).